cysouw/diathesis/text/c08_preverbs.md

 ### [ –N | NA ] Preverb nominal causative {#sec:preverb-nominal-causative}

 Preverbs can also be added to nominal roots, deriving a causative verb in the process.
 For example, the verb *vergiften* 'to poison' is derived from *Gift* 'the poison' [@next a].
 The meaning of such verbs is that the accusative object is caused to have the nominal property (i.e. 'to cause to have poison').
 In a few examples the derivation also includes an umlaut (like with *ergründen* 'to ascertain' from *Grund* 'cause').
-Nominal roots are most frequently attested with verb prefixes, though incidental verb particles are also attested, like *ˈein-* in *einbürgern* 'to naturalise' [@next b].
+Nominal roots are most frequently attested with verb prefixes, though incidental verb particles are also attested, like *ˈein‑* in *einbürgern* 'to naturalise' [@next b].

 ::: ex
 a.
 Ich vergifte die Suppe. \